Marek Krajčí

-Marek Krajčí (born 24 March 1974) is a Slovak politician.
+Marek Krajčí (born 24 March 1974) is a Slovak politician, member of the National Council and a member of the parliamentary caucus of the political party Slovakia (Hnutie Slovensko).

-Krajčí served as deputy in the National Council from 2016 to 2020 as OĽaNO candidate.
-Following his resignation, he returned to the parliament.
+Krajčí served as deputy in the National Council from 2016 to 2020 as Ordinary People and Independent Personalities (OĽaNO) candidate.
+From 21 March 2020 to 12 March 2021, he served as the Minister of Health.
+Amidst pressure from the public and political parties on 11 March 2021, he announced his resignation as Minister of Health.
+After his resignation, he resumed his seat in the parliament.

-Amidst pressure from the public and rival political parties on 11 March 2021, he announced his intentions to resign as Minister of Health of Slovakia.
+He is the founder and chairman of the board of the Christians in the City platform.

 Political career

 2016 and 2020 Slovak parliamentary elections

 Krajčí ran 2016 Slovak parliamentary election from fourth place as an independent OĽaNO candidate.
 He received 31,781 preferential votes and was elected as a member of the National Council of the Slovak Republic.

 During the 2020 Slovak parliamentary election, Krajčí received 143rd place on OĽANO candidate list.
 He received 35,515 preferential votes and was elected.
 On 21 October 2020, Krajčí served as Minister of Health of Slovakia in Matovič's Cabinet.

 Minister of Health

 In 2020, Krajčí managed to enforce a strict curfew and approve a COVID-19 machine.
 However, the situation did not improve for two months as expected.

 During the COVID-19 pandemic, Krajčí deployed Peter Stachura to manage the reprofiling of the hospital bed pool.
 Krajčí made sure affordable health care for people with COVID-19 by gradually sending the hospital bed pool and managing patient transfers.

 Together with Igor Matovič, Krajčí secured the Russian Sputnik V vaccine for Slovakia, which they welcomed together at Košice Airport on 1 March 2020.
 This escalated long-standing tensions between the main representatives of the coalition and finally led to the outbreak of a government crisis.